FribourgSDP/rad.io/meeting_PV.md

 ### Project

 <p>Concerning points rewards, binary system prefered by TA.<br>
-If a API is used for extracting/getting audio sample, we should check the policy.<br>
+If an API is used for extracting/getting audio sample, we should check the policy.<br>
 2 part of offline:<br>

 1. some part has to be cached